15 Things to Do in Brisbane

 Tambourine| ©Andy Mac

 Among the most important Australian areas close to Brisbane are the award-winning wineries of Tambourine.
-It is a location known for its variety of wine flavors, as well as offering some of the best local tours.
+It is a location known for its variety of wine flavors, as well as for offering some of the best local excursions.
 This beautiful valley, located an hour from the city, will allow you to enjoy rewarding tasting experiences on its beautiful trails.
-Other liquors are also produced here, such as vodka, beer and brandy, all of which are handcrafted.
+Other spirits are also produced here, such as vodka, beer, and brandy, all of which are made using traditional methods.

-13. Visit the picturesque Sunshine Coast Hinterland and Noosa towns from Brisbane
+13. Visit the picturesque Sunshine Coast Hinterland and Noosa villages from Brisbane

 Sunshine Coast Hinterland| ©Wayne Williams